Agostinho Neto

-António Agostinho Neto Kilamba (17 September 1922 – 10 September 1979) was an Angolan communist politician and poet.
-He served as the first president of Angola from 1975 to 1979, having led the Popular Movement for the Liberation of Angola (MPLA) in the war for independence (1961–1974).
-Until his death, he led the MPLA in the civil war (1975–2002).
-Known also for his literary activities, he is considered Angola's preeminent poet.
+António Agostinho Neto Kilamba (17 September 1922 – 10 September 1979) was an Angolan communist revolutionary, politician and poet.
+He served as the first president of Angola from 1975 to 1979, after leading the Popular Movement for the Liberation of Angola (MPLA) during the war for independence.
+He led the MPLA during the beginning of the Angolan Civil War, which began in 1975 and lasted until 2002.
+An author of several books, he is considered Angola's preeminent poet.
 His birthday is celebrated as National Heroes' Day, a public holiday in Angola.

-Early life
+Early life and education

-Neto was born at Caxicane, in Ícolo e Bengo, Angola, in 1922.
-Neto attended high school in the capital city, Luanda; his parents were both school teachers and Methodists; his father, also called Agostinho Neto, was a Methodist pastor.
-After secondary school he worked in the colonial health services, before going on to university.
-The younger Neto left Angola for Portugal, and studied medicine at the universities of Coimbra and Lisbon.
-He combined his academic life with covert political activity of a revolutionary sort; and PIDE, the security police force of the Estado Novo regime headed by Portuguese Prime Minister Salazar, arrested him in 1951 for three months for his separatist activism.
-He was arrested again in 1952 for joining the Portuguese Movement for Democratic Youth Unity.
-He was arrested again in 1955 and held until 1957.
-He finished his studies, marrying a 23-year-old Portuguese woman who was born in Trás-os-Montes, Maria Eugénia da Silva, the same day he graduated.
-He returned to Angola in 1959, was arrested again in 1960, and escaped to assume leadership of the armed struggle against colonial rule.
-When Angola gained independence in 1975 he became president and held the position until his death in 1979.
+Neto was born at Caxicane, in Ícolo e Bengo, a province of Portuguese Angola, on 17 September 1922, to parents who were both school teachers and Methodists.
+His father was also a Methodist pastor.
+Neto attended high school in Luanda, Angola's capital.

+After secondary school, Neto worked in the colonial health services, before going on to university.
+The younger Neto left Angola for Portugal, and studied medicine at University of Coimbra and University of Lisbon.

+As a college student, Neto combined his academic life with covert revolutionary political activity.
+In 1951, PIDE, the security police force of the Estado Novo regime headed by Portuguese Prime Minister Salazar, arrested him for his separatist activism, and he was held for three months.
+The following year, in 1952, he was arrested again for joining the Portuguese Movement for Democratic Youth Unity.
+In 1955, he was arrested for a third time and held until 1957.

+Following his release, he finished his studies.
+The same day as his graduation, he married Maria Eugénia da Silva, a 23-year-old Portuguese woman from Trás-os-Montes.
+In 1959, he returned to Angola.
+In 1960, he was arrested for a fourth time, but escaped from prison and went on to assume leadership in the armed struggle against colonial rule.